-There are four models of the sonofresco coffee roaster.
-The roasters all follow the same roast profile, and have the same capacity-each roasting about 2.8 pounds per cycle.
+There are four models of the sonofresco one pound coffee roaster.
+The roasters all follow the same roast profile, and have the same capacity-each roasting about 800cc of green coffee (about 1.2 pounds) per cycle.
 All of the machines will use about 350 watts of electric power.
 The heating in all machines is supplied by either propane or natural gas.